guardian/automat/README.md

 ## Automat

-Automat is a system developed by The Guardian to provide rich targeting and personalisation capabilities for our core platforms.
+Automat is a service developed by The Guardian to provide rich targeting and personalisation capabilities for our core platforms.